Bech4Jens/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-17](figure/unnamed-chunk-17.png)

 Thus, we see that the steps are clusted differently during weeksdays, where the most steps are taken in the beginnign of the days.
 During weekends, the amount of steps seem to be more equally distributed.
-This is most likely a result of a fixed work schedule during weekdays, and more free time and flexibility during weekends
+This is most likely a result of a fixed work schedule during weekdays, and more free time and flexibility during weekends.